hcoles/pitest/README.md

 ## Credits

-Pitest is mainly the work of [me](https://twitter.com/0hjc) but had benefited from contributions from many others.
+Pitest is mainly the work of [me](https://twitter.com/0hjc) but has benefited from contributions from many others.

 Notable contributions not visible [here](https://github.com/hcoles/pitest/graphs/contributors) as they were made before this code was migrated to github include